pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 snakemake --cores 4 solve_all_networks --configfile config.KZ.yaml
 ```

-**Expected runtime:** a few minutes — much faster than Part 1.
+**Expected runtime:** a few minutes, much faster than Part 1.
 OSM data, cutouts, demand profiles, and the powerplant list stay cached from earlier parts.

 ---

 ## Step 7: Verify the fix

-Reload the solved network and check **total** load shedding (Step 2 only breaks it down by island — here you want the national total near zero) and **annual demand** (same as [Part 2](2-analyze-results.md#total-annual-demand)):
+Reload the solved network and check **total** load shedding (Step 2 only breaks it down by island; here you want the national total near zero) and **annual demand** (same as [Part 2](2-analyze-results.md#total-annual-demand)):

 ```python
 weights = n.snapshot_weightings.generators